What They Can Get

 For more information about how our firm can help you assert your right to be free from harassing and abusive debt collection practices, contact Minnillo Law Group Co., LPA.
 We provide free initial consultations and charge affordable, competitive rates.
 To schedule a free initial consultation with a bankruptcy lawyer, call 513-723-1600 or contact us online.

-We have locations in Cincinnati and Eastgate, as well as offices in Fairfield and Covington to serve you.
+We have locations in Cincinnati and Eastgate, as well as offices in Fairfield and Dayton to serve you.
 Evening and weekend appointments are available.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.